morays-NEMO/NEST/README.md

 ## Requirements

 **This part must list libraries versions and codes patches used to run the experiments and facilitates reproducibility.
-If one of the experiment variations needs a different software environment, please create another repository from NEST.**
+If one of the experiment variations needs a different software environment, please create another repository from this template.**

 ### Compilation